Four Mohawk Kings: Ho Nee Yeath Taw No Row (King of Canajoharie) (John of Canajoharie)

 Ho Nee Yeath Taw No Row was born in what is now Upstate New York.
 He was one of the three Haudenosaunee (Iroquois) chiefs who traveled to Great Britain to meet the Queen.
 Ho Nee Yeath Taw No Row was baptized and then called John.
-Ho Nee Yeath Taw No Row was a part of the Wolf Clan, and that is why a wolf is depicted with him in his portrait by Jan Verelst.
+Ho Nee Yeath Taw No Row was a part of the Wolf Clan, and that is why a wolf is depicted with him in his portrait by John Verelst.
 Just like the other chiefs the symbolic skin markings, clothing, and beautiful or unique items were all ways that Native diplomats demonstrated their values and status.

 Etow Oh Koam (Nicholas)

-Etow Oh Koam was a Mohican and not a Haudenosaunee chief, but he also traveled with the other chiefs to Great Britain to meet the Queen.
+Etow Oh Koam was a Mahican and not a Haudenosaunee chief, but he also traveled with the other chiefs to Great Britain to meet the Queen.
 In Etow Oh Koam's portrait by Verelst, he is holding a carved wooden ball-headed club, which shows his status as a warrior.
 Etow Oh Koam has a Thunderbird tattooed on his face, the Thunderbird was thought to be a powerful sky spirit and it was a symbol of spiritual support for a warrior to wear it.

 Tee Yee Ho Ga Row (Hendrick Tejonihokarawa) (King Hendrick)

 Tee Yee Ho Ga Row (baptized Hendrick) was the third of the three Haudenosaunee (Iroquois) chiefs who traveled to Great Britain to meet the Queen.
-He is called the "Emperor of the Six Nations."
+He is called the "Emperor of the Six Nations".
 Tee Yee Ho Ga Row is depicted in his portrait by Verelst as holding a wampum belt.
 The wampum belt was a significant item to the Iroquois people that serves to remember the meeting and to represent an alliance that cannot be broken unless the belt is returned.
-The people of London described Tee Yee Ho Ga Row as tall and handsome, his complexion showed "the shadowed livery of the burnished sun."
+The people of London described Tee Yee Ho Ga Row as tall and handsome, his complexion showed "the shadowed livery of the burnished sun".
 He was about thirty years old, and a powerful man among his people, he was described as a good friend to the English.
 Tee Yee Ga Row traveled to England with his brother Sa Ga Yeath Qua Pieth Tow.